SiddharthG22/SiddharthG22.github.io/_pages/about.md

 Oh, hey there!
 I am a junior at UC Berkeley pursuing a double major in Computer Science and Linguistics.
 I am deeply interested in **Machine Learning** (particularly Natural Language Processing), **Quantum Computing**, and their [intersections](https://arxiv.org/pdf/1611.09347).

-I am also passionate about **Theoretical CS** (particularly Coding Theory and Computational Complexity) and **Programming Language Design**.
-In my free time, I enjoy learning new (human) languages, [writing](blog.md), film photography, going down YouTube rabbit holes, and staying active through sports and hiking.
+I am also passionate about **Theoretical CS** as a whole and **Programming Language Design**.
+In my free time, I enjoy learning new (human) languages, [writing](blog), film photography, going down YouTube rabbit holes, and staying active through sports and hiking.

 Thank you for visiting my website 😎